The stability of smooth solitary waves for the $b$-family of Camassa-Holm equations: Introduction

 which possesses a center, i.e., any orbit surrounding the center is closed in the phase space.
 The \emph{period function} is defined as the minimum period of each periodic orbit, and each orbit can be parameterized by $\gamma_h:=\{(x,y): H(x,y)=h,\, h\in\Omega \}$, where $h$ represents the energy level along the orbit.
 The period function, denoted by $T(h)$ and for $h\in\Omega$, is expressed by definition as

 It is clear that there must exist zeros of $\partial_yH$ along the closed orbit $\gamma_h$, since $\dif x/\dif t=0$ at the left-/rightmost point of the periodic orbit in the $(x,y)$-plane.
 Hence, the period function $T(h)$ is a singular integral and it is difficult to derive the expression of $T'(h)$, and thus determining the monotonicity of the period function is a challenge.
 Fortunately, for some special systems, $T'(h)$ can be expressed as integral form using different methods depending on the form of the systems, and thus if the integrand has the fixed sign, then $T(h)$ will be monotone, cf., e.g., \cite{Coppel,Garijo,Gasull,LLLW2022,LLW2022,Jordi,Zhao}.
 In some context of the nonlinear dynamics, e.g., \cite{DLL2021,Liu2020,LL2023}, the analysis of the orbital stability of the solitary wave can be converted to the determination of the monotonicity of an integral, denoted by e.g., $\Q(h)$, along the corresponding homoclinic orbit with the energy level $h$.
 In contrast to the fact that $T(h)$ is singular for all $h\in\Omega$, the integral $\Q(h)$ may be singular for $h$ approaches only the boundary of $\Omega$.
 Nevertheless, for both situations, a way of determining the monotonicity is to ``smoothen'' the singular integral first by making the product with $h$, then differentiating $h\Q(h)$ with respect to $h$ yields the expression of $\Q'(h)$ which has the integral form and its integrand has a definite sign.

-Returning to \cref{e:bCH}, in the case $0<b<1$, we find that the analyses of the existence and orbital stability of the smooth solitary waves to \cref{e:bCH} are analogous to that of the case $b>1$ presented in \cite{LP2022}; in particular, the stability criterion is the same as that of $b>1$ given by \cite[Eq.~(16)]{LP2022}.
-Hence, combining with the proof of the stability criterion as in \cite{LL2023}, we conclude that the smooth solitary wave with the nonzero constant background $\kappa$ and the traveling speed $c$ is orbitally stable for $0<b<1$ and $0<\kappa<\frac{c}{b+1}$, where the background $\kappa$ means $u(\cdot,x)\to\kappa$ as $x\to\pm\infty$.
+In addition, we refer the readers to~\cite{Ehrman,Geyer1,Geyer2} for the stability of smooth periodic traveling waves of \cref{e:bCH}, which also make use of the framework of period functions in Hamiltonian systems.